 Recently, several emerging studies exploit the external signal source with a stable period for clock calibration and synchronization.
-Communication overhead and energy consumption can be reduced compared to protocols mentioned above.
-RT-Link [33] and ROCS [13] both explore to synchronize clocks to a certain type of radios.
-Specific hardware are required in those proposals to generate periodical signals.
-The majority of those solutions utilize radios for the clock calibration at the expense of higher power consumption.
+The majority of those solutions utilize radios for the clock calibration at the expense of higher power consumption [14], [26].
 Although clock calibration can be performed periodically, the energy consumption for each calibration could not be reduced and the accumulated power draining for time synchronization is still high.
-[14] designs passive radio receivers for synchronizing nodes to radio stations.
-In [15], authors introduce to synchronize clocks to Wi-Fi beacons without the extra hardware support.
-Such a global reference (i.e., Wi-Fi beacons), however, may not be stable enough due to channel contention and collisions.
-In [12], the authors propose to use power lines for clock calibration.
+[15] designs passive radio receivers for synchronizing nodes to radio stations.
+In [16], authors introduce to synchronize clocks to Wi-Fi beacons without the extra hardware support.
+Such a global reference, however, may not be stable enough due to channel contention and collisions.
+In [13], the authors propose to use power lines for clock calibration.
 However, due to dramatically decay, the periodical signals can only be detected in the vicinity of power lines.
-Extra hardware is required as well in [12].
+Extra hardware is required as well in [13].
 On the contrary, FLIGHT is not constrained by those limitations and FLIGHT can precisely calibrate clocks in an energy-efficient manner without any specific hardware.
-In [34], the compact fluorescent light bulbs have been used for the proximity sensing.
-The technique in [34] utilizes the special property of the bulbs when they are illuminated, while we focus on the special property of the fluorescent light itself.